CornerMan-Hyacinth/random-name-generator/README.md

 Generates random names with a usage provision for a specified language/culture.

 - apiKey (string): Your 'Behind the Name' API key for accessing the name generation service.
 - usage (string): The usage of the names to be generated, like 'eng'.
+Visit the './usageData.js' file to see those that are available.
 - responses (number): The number of names to generate.
 - surname (string): Specify whether to include surnames.
 Values: 'yes' or 'no'.
 - gender(string): Specify which gender names to be returned.
 Values: 'm' or 'f'